SESAME-Synchrotron/BEATS_tomoscan/docs/source/reconstruction.rst

 This section contains examples of tomographic reconstruction pipelines using `TomoPy <https://tomopy.readthedocs.io/en/stable/>`_.

 ..
-Examples can be run in your browser using the Binder link at the top of the page.
+Examples can be run in your browser using the Binder link at the top of the page..

 .. note::
     Reconstruction pipelines at BEATS can be also executed from the command line, or as `Slurm <https://slurm.schedmd.com/documentation.html>`_ jobs on ``Rum@sesame.org.jo``.